Written by Adweita Panigrahi, a grade 2 student.

 Oh yes, fossil fuels are the biggest source of pollution.

-- LAND– Fossil fuel extraction destroys forests, farms making them unfit for use by animals and people.
+- LAND– Fossil fuel extraction destroys forests, and farms making them unfit for use by animals and people.
 Mountains are blasted which makes them unstable.
 Fracking damages rock structures.

 - WATER: Coal mining work washes acid into rivers and streams. oil extraction and oil spills pollute freshwater, groundwater, and seas.
 Oil spills in seas and oceans destroy marine life.
 Factories and industries pollute rivers, streams, and groundwater by dumping waste into them.

 Right now, fossil fuels are abundant and are used extensively everywhere.
 But they are causing a lot of harm to our planet.
 Overuse of fossil fuels may make our planet inhospitable.
 We need better and cleaner sources of energy.
-Scientists and governments are exploring clean and renewable sources of energy like solar, wind, biofuels to move away from fossil fuels.
+Scientists and governments are exploring clean and renewable sources of energy like solar, wind, and biofuels to move away from fossil fuels.